Google Docs, the search company's cloud word processor, has changed for the better since 2009.

 Today, Google Docs is good enough for serious work.

 Listing all the tweaks is hard; cloud applications go through rolling software updates, not large-scale version changes.
 Let's just say today's Google Docs is much improved.

-Microsoft Word’s integration with Office and Windows remains a strength.
-While Google Docs doesn’t need to integrate with the operating system in the same way, Google Drive means the word processor now integrates nicely with everything else Google.
+Microsoft Word's integration with Office and Windows remains a strength.
+While Google Docs doesn't need to integrate with the operating system in the same way, Google Drive means the word processor now integrates nicely with everything else from Google.

 Perhaps the most powerful improvement is something Google can't claim the credit for.
 My internet connection has been upgraded to ADSL2+ and like almost everyone else in New Zealand, I'm on the fibre-to-the-node cabinet network.

 Before I was getting speeds of maybe 2 or 3Mbps most of the time, now I typically see 11 or 12Mbps and, more importantly, the network seems more stable.

 All cloud applications work better, but the difference is most notable with Google Docs, which now rarely misses a beat.
 This has vastly improved the Google Docs experience, it now feels as if the application is running locally and not halfway around the world.